Red Bull Joyride

 Crankworx is a global tour of mountain bike festivals that take place in Australia, New Zealand, Austria, and Canada.
-The final stop of the Crankworx World Tour is a 10 day festival in Whistler, British Columbia celebrating several gravity-fed disciplines within mountain biking.
+The final stop of the Crankworx World Tour is a 10-day festival in Whistler, British Columbia celebrating several gravity-fed disciplines within mountain biking.
 Each summer the Canadian stop otherwise known as Crankworx Whistler is hosted by Whistler-Blackcomb in Whistler, British Columbia at Whistler Mountain Bike Park.

 Each festival hosts a number of established competition formats such as downhill mountain biking, Dual Slalom, pump track racing and Slopestyle.
-It is important to note that these competition formats are markedly different from cross-country touring-style cycling.

-Since its inception in 2004, Crankworx has become one of Whistler’s largest annual festivals.
+Since its inception in 2004, Crankworx has become one of Whistler's largest annual festivals.
 It has been called the Super Bowl of the sport, and is the biggest annual gathering of the mountain biking community.

 Festival

 A central aspect of Crankworx Whistler is a series of village-wide promotional displays and activities pertaining to extreme-style mountain biking.
 Many events happen throughout the week including demonstrations of bicycle tricks, racing and other entertainment.
 There is also a collection of manufacturers' booths, and the festival serves as a cycling industry gathering.
 Prominent display-type advertising, for a very wide variety of products, is present throughout all events.
 The festival has attracted major sponsors including CLIF Bar, Dose.ca, SRAM Corporation, Redbull and various other corporate entities.